Small Screen Casinos Sites

 Vegas Moose

-When it comes to design and layout, three of the four remaining four Small Screen Casinos sites are very much alike.
+When it comes to design and layout, two of the three remaining four Small Screen Casinos sites are very much alike.
 Logos and names aside, it’s hard to tell one apart from another.
 The fourth site is the exception to that rule, and it’s Vegas Moose.
 This is the casino site that Small Screen Casinos decided it was going to show off its personality on.
 For whatever reason, that personality came out in the form of a moose dressed as Elvis Presley on holiday in Las Vegas, Nevada.
 There’s no explanation for the theme anywhere to be found on the Vegas Moose website, but then there’s probably no explanation that could ever do the idea justice.
 It’s a memorable theme, and “memorable” is exactly the sort of thing that an online slots casino ought to be going for.
 The more a player remembers a site, the more likely they are to return to it.

 Putting the theme aside for a moment – as difficult as that is – Vegas Moose operates the same portfolio of around six hundred games as The Phone Casino does.
 The special features at the site are also broadly similar, including the occasional tournaments that Vegas Moose stages.
 The most important thing from a player perspective that the two sites have in common is the “one hundred free spins” welcome offer, which is available with the same terms at Vegas Moose as it is at The Phone Casino.
 Vegas Moose even makes it sound like players can win a further one hundred free spins every time they log into the site, which would be a monumental offer, but on closer inspection, it’s not quite as simple as that.
 Players can take part in a “Freeroll Tournament” each time they visit Vegas Moose, and if they score high on their freeroll, they might win up to one hundred free spins.
 Even if they don’t land that massive free spin allocation, though, they could still win electrical goods, computers, holidays, or other top prizes.
 Your chances of success aren’t all that high, but you have just as good a shot at walking away with the top prize as anybody else who logs into Vegas Moose on the day of your visit.